 \subsection{Assessment Paradigms}

-The above metrics are instantiated through different assessment paradigms depending on whether the target criterion is objectively verifiable or user-contingent.
-We group mainstream paradigms into four families. \emph{(1) Automatic scoring} applies when ground-truth labels or reference answers exist, for example accuracy, precision/recall/F1 scores for classification, and overlap-based metrics such as BLEU \citep{papineni2002bleu} and ROUGE \citep{lin2004rouge} for generation. \emph{(2) Rule-based constraint checking} evaluates compliance with verifiable rubrics or hard constraints, such as whether required attributes are included, forbidden attributes are avoided, or preference constraints are satisfied in structured outputs.
-This protocol is particularly useful for delegation-style tasks where constraints can be deterministically validated. \emph{(3) Learned LLM-based evaluators (LLM-E)} fine-tune evaluation models to provide more stable, fine-grained diagnostic feedback for specific preference dimensions, trading off generality for higher consistency in the target domain \citep{wang2024learning}. \emph{(4) LLM-as-a-judge (LLM-J)} is commonly used for user-contingent criteria such as preference alignment, tone, and satisfaction, where the judge model is conditioned on a user profile or preference description and asked to rate or rank candidate outputs \citep{zheng2023judging}.
-To improve reliability, LLM-J evaluations often adopt pairwise comparisons, calibrated rubrics, and multi-judge aggregation.
+The metric dimensions above can be operationalized through different assessment paradigms, depending on whether the target criterion is objectively verifiable or inherently user-contingent.
+We group mainstream paradigms into four families. \textbf{(1) Automatic scoring} applies when ground-truth labels or reference answers are available.
+Typical examples include accuracy and precision/recall/F1 for classification, as well as overlap-based metrics such as BLEU \citep{papineni2002bleu} and ROUGE \citep{lin2004rouge} for generation. \textbf{(2) Rule-based constraint checking} evaluates whether outputs satisfy explicit and verifiable requirements, such as including required attributes, avoiding forbidden ones, or respecting structured preference constraints.
+This paradigm is especially useful for delegation-style tasks in which compliance can be deterministically validated. \textbf{(3) Learned LLM-based evaluators (LLM-E)} train dedicated evaluation models to assess specific preference dimensions, often providing more stable and fine-grained diagnostic feedback at the cost of reduced generality \citep{wang2024learning}. \textbf{(4) LLM-as-a-judge (LLM-J)} uses a general-purpose LLM as the evaluator for user-contingent criteria such as preference alignment, tone, and satisfaction.
+In this setting, the judge is typically conditioned on a user profile or preference description and asked to score or rank candidate outputs \citep{zheng2023judging}.
+To improve reliability, LLM-J protocols often adopt pairwise comparison, calibrated rubrics, and multi-judge aggregation.